manolaz/amoca-hedera-dapp/README.md

 > [!WARNING]
 >
-> When using the EVM namespace Hedera accounts that have Ed25519 public/private key pairs are
+> When using the EVM namespace, Hedera accounts that have Ed25519 public/private key pairs are
 > not supported.
 See the docs for more information.
 >
 > - [Reown: Custom networks](https://docs.reown.com/appkit/react/core/custom-networks#1-adding-your-chain-to-viem%E2%80%99s-directory-recommended)